 The chainset evolution

 The evolution of the chainset and the reduction of the number of rings has been helped by the growing cassette range and increased gears of each subsequent groupset release.
-Back in the day, you’d be lucky with a 6-speed cassette and an 11-23t cassette, fine for racers, but the only way to get some low gears - for touring, Audax or leisure cycling - was to fit a triple chainset.
+Back in the day, you’d be lucky with a 6-speed, 11-23 cassette, fine for racers, but the only way to get low gears without huge gaps — for touring, Audax or leisure cycling — was to fit a triple chainset.

 A triple chainset is essentially a double with a smaller chainring bolted on.
 Triple chainsets require special front derailleurs and shifters, along with a matching long cage rear derailleur to accommodate the long chain needed to cover the full range of sprocket options.
 Reducing the need for specific components was a boon to manufacturers as it tidied up product lines.

 And so they fell out of favour with manufacturers.
 Shimano and Campagnolo wasted no time dropping triples from their top-end ranges, Dura-Ace and Record respectively, replacing them with new compacts.
-SRAM didn’t even make a triple chainset when it first got into the road bike groupset market, and has been a proponent of the single ring drivetrain for all applications outside of road racing.
+SRAM didn’t even make a triple chainset when it first got into the road bike groupset market, and has been a proponent of the single ring drivetrain.

 Now there are an increasing array of options.
-The recently introduced semi-compact (52/36t) has been a hit, popular with racers and performance minded cyclists, and some reckon it even threatens the compact.
+The semi-compact (52/36t) has been a hit, popular with racers and performance minded cyclists, and some reckon it even threatens the compact.

-Add to the mix too SRAM’s 1x11 approach, which pairs a single chainring with a super wide-range cassette, and there’s much talk of the demise of the triple chainset to the very fringes of cycling.
+Add to the mix too SRAM’s 1x11 approach, which pairs a single chainring with a super wide-range cassette, and it looks like the triple chainset has been pushed to the very fringes of cycling.